nuriel77/iri-playbook/docs/appendix.rst

   git diff

-What you can do in order to pull the new files is run the following:
+You can run the following command which will backup the files you've changed and allow to pull the updated versions:

 .. code:: bash